input-output-hk/sidechains-zk/prover/README.md

 This is the first effort of implementing a SNARK-based Ad-hoc Threshold Multi Signature scheme.

 * The Zero Knowledge Proving system is implemented with PLONK with KZG commitments.
 * BLS12-381 curve is used.
 Therefore, in-circuit elliptic curve operations are implemented with JubJub, which is an elliptic curve defined over the Scalar field of BLS12-381, aka its 'embedded' curve.
 This enables what is sometimes referred to as SNARK-friendly signature schemes.
-In particular, EdDSA over the JubJub curve.
+In particular, Schnorr over the JubJub curve.
 * As a SNARK-friendly hash algorithm we use Rescue, both for the signature generation/verification as for the Merkle Tree commitments.

 ## Compiling the library and header file